Distinguished Service to Music Medal

-The Distinguished Service to Music Medal is an award presented by Kappa Kappa Psi, National Honorary Band Fraternity.
+The Distinguished Service to Music Medal is an award presented by Kappa Kappa Psi, National Honorary Band Fraternity in the United States.
 It is awarded to people who have contributed to the advancement of the wind band "as a cultural, musical and educational medium."
-The Distinguished Service to Music Medal has been awarded 137 times to 134 recipients.
+The Distinguished Service to Music Medal has been awarded 156 times to 153 recipients.

 The decoration itself is a golden star enameled in the fraternity colors of blue and white.
 The star, which symbolizes the fraternity ritual and motto, "Strive for the Highest", is surrounded by a golden laurel wreath, symbolizing achievement.
 Upon the star is the fraternity crest and the words "Distinguished Service" with the Greek letters "ΚΚΨ."
 The medal is surmounted by a lyre representing the field of music.
 The decoration may be worn suspended by a blue and white ribbon, for formal occasions or musical performances.
 The medal was designed by Jack K. Lee, Grand President from 1963 to 1965, and was first awarded to ten men and women.